6org/organizers/README.md

-# organizers
+# Toronto organizers
-A repo for Toronto meetup organizers
+This repo is for knowledge sharing / transfer for meetups organizers in the GTA